openshift-cs/okd.io/docs/crc.md

-# CodeReady Containers for OkD
+# CodeReady Containers for OKD

  CodeReady Containers brings a minimal, single node OKD 4 cluster to your local computer.
 This cluster provides a minimal environment for development and testing purposes.
 CodeReady Containers is mainly targeted at running on developers' laptops and desktops.